Parks Projects

 |

 The City of Richmond Hill is creating a memorial at Unity Park to honor the 176 victims of Flight PS752, tragically shot down on January 8, 2020.
 This loss deeply affected the community, marking Richmond Hill’s largest single-day loss of life abroad.
 Unity Park has been selected for its symbolic theme of togetherness.
 The park will serve as a space for reflection and remembrance, uniting the community in honoring the victims.
-Member Motion - Mayor West - Remembering Flight PS-752 Member Motion - Mayor West - Remembering Flight PS-752 Memorial - Follow-up The work to select a concept is ongoing and staff continues to work with the Association of Families of PS-752 with construction anticipated to begin next year, subject to funding and budget approval.
+Member Motion - Mayor West - Remembering Flight PS-752 Member Motion - Mayor West - Remembering Flight PS-752 Memorial - Follow-up The concept selection process is now complete, and staff are working with the Association of Families of PS-752 to finalize the working drawings.
+Construction is anticipated to begin next year, subject to funding and budget approval.
 Email Project Manager, Andrea Lewis for more information or call her at 905-747-6368. |

 |